 The City is committed to complying with all applicable provisions of the Americans with Disabilities Act (ADA), the ADA Amendments Act and equivalent state disability laws.
 It is the City's policy not to discriminate against any qualified employee or applicant with regard to any terms or conditions of employment because of such individual's disability or perceived disability so long as the employee can perform the essential functions of the job with or without a reasonable accommodation.
 Consistent with this policy of nondiscrimination, the City will provide reasonable accommodations to a qualified individual with a disability, provided that such accommodation does not constitute an undue hardship on the City and/or a direct threat to the health and/or safety of the individual or others.

-Employees or applicants who believe they need reasonable accommodation to perform the essential functions of their job should contact the Mayor City Administrator or other designee and request such an accommodation .
+Employees or applicants who believe they need reasonable accommodation to perform the essential functions of their job should contact their immediate supervisor, the Mayor or the City Clerk to request such an accommodation .
 The City will conduct an investigation to identify the barriers that make it difficult for the applicant or employee to have an equal opportunity to perform his or her job.
 The City will then identify possible accommodations, if any, that will help to eliminate the limitation or barrier.
 If the accommodation is reasonable and will not impose an undue hardship on the City and/or a direct threat to the health and/or safety of the individual or others, the City will make the accommodation.
-The City may also propose an alternative City is not required to provide the accommodation preferred by the individual, to reallocate essential job functions, or to provide personal use items (i.e., eyeglasses, hearing aids, wheelchairs, etc.)
+The City may also propose an alternative accommodation.
+The City is not required to provide the accommodation preferred by the individual, to reallocate essential job functions, or to provide personal use items (i.e., eyeglasses, hearing aids, wheelchairs, etc.)

-The City will also make reasonable accommodations for conditions related to pregnancy, childbirth or related medical conditions, if requested with the advice of the employee's health care provider, as required by law.
+The City will also make reasonable accommodations for conditions related to pregnancy, childbirth, or related medical conditions, if requested with the advice of the employee's health care provider, as required by law.

 Harassment Prevention and Reporting

 It is the policy of the City that harassment, based on a protected class will not be tolerated.
-Each individual has a right to work in a professional atmosphere that promotes equal employment opportunities and prohibits unlawful discriminatory practices, including harassment.
-Therefore, employees are expected to act in a professional, cooperative and respectful manner to all contacts.
+Everyone has a right to work in a professional atmosphere that promotes equal employment opportunities and prohibits unlawful discriminatory practices, including harassment.
+Therefore, employees are expected to act in a professional, cooperative, and respectful manner to all contacts.

-It is the policy of the City to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, religion, national origin, creed, sex, marital status, veteran/military status, genetic history, political belief, age or disability both in or outside the workplace, on or off shift, in person or via electronic communication such as email, social media, etc.
+It is the policy of the City to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, religion, national origin, creed, sex, marital status, veteran/military status, genetic history, political belief, age, or disability both in or outside the workplace, on or off shift, in person or via electronic communication such as email, social media, etc.

-Any employee who perceives a conversation or event as harassment, whether the employee is involved or merely observing, should explain to the offender in a calm, but firm manner that the action is perceived as inappropriate and the employee wishes the behavior to stop.
-Should the behavior continue, the employee should report the activity to their supervisor, or the Mayor/ City Administrator or their designee.
+Any employee who perceives a conversation or event as harassment, whether the employee is involved or merely observing, should explain to the offender in a calm, but firm manner that the action is perceived as inappropriate, and the employee wishes the behavior to stop.
+Should the behavior continue, the employee should report the activity to their supervisor, the Mayor or the City Clerk.

 The City encourages reporting of all perceived incidents of discrimination or harassment.
-It is the policy of the City to promptly and thoroughly investigate such reports with due regard to confidentiality.
+It is the policy of the City to investigate such reports promptly and thoroughly with due regard to confidentiality.
 The results of the investigation will be communicated to the complainant and the offender.
 Discipline will follow guidance found in the Discipline Policy.

 A follow up review will be completed if harassment allegations have been made to ensure the harassment has discontinued and all parties involved are not subjected to retaliatory behaviors.